-It is evident that assumption $(A1)$ is satisfied if $\gamma$ is bounded.
+It is evident that $(A1)$ is satisfied if $\gamma$ is bounded.
 Assumption $(A2)$ holds if the component variables of the underlying populations are independent.
-However, it holds even when the components are dependent if we assume some additional conditions on their dependence structure.
-For instance, in the case of sequence data, assumption $(A2)$ holds when the sequence has the $\rho$-mixing property \citep[see, e.g.,][]{HMN05,bradley2005basic}.
-Conditions similar to assumption $(A2)$ have been connsidered earlier for studying the high-dimensional behavior of different statistical methods \citep[see the review paper by][]{ASSYZM18}.
+However, it continues to hold even when the components are dependent, with some additional conditions on their dependence structure.
+For instance, in the case of sequence data, $(A2)$ holds when the sequence has the $\rho$-mixing property \citep[see, e.g.,][]{HMN05,bradley2005basic}.
+Conditions similar to $(A2)$ have been considered previously for studying the high-dimensional behavior of different statistical methods \citep[see the review paper by][]{ASSYZM18}.
 Under assumptions $(A1)$ and $(A2)$, the high-dimensional behavior of $h_d^{\phi,\gamma}$ is given by the following lemma.

 \begin{lem} Suppose that $\bU \sim \mathbf{F}_j$ and $\bV \sim \mathbf{F}_{j^\prime}$ are two independent random vectors satisfying assumptions $(A1)$ and $(A2)$ with $1 \le j,j^\prime \le J$, and $\phi$ is uniformly continuous.
 Then